kylegrahammatzen/autoclicker/README.md

 * Low RAM usage
 * Portable
 * No advertisements or malware
-* Virus Free (The amount of autoclickers with viruses out there are uncountable)
+* Virus Free (The amount of applications with viruses out there are uncountable)

 ## Platform
 Currently available only for Windows OS